According to research by the Royal Veterinary College, Staffordshire Bull Terriers are not more aggressive than non-Staffordshire Bull Terriers.

 Playfulness: 5/5

-The staffies are full of energy.
+The Staffies are full of energy.

 Any dog that has these huge energy silos is bound to empty them during any activity.
 That could include fighting or playing with another dog.